pavlo-melnyk/offline-HCCR/README.md

 Python3, tensorflow 1.7, keras 2.1.6, scipy, numpy, matplotlib, pandas, pyplotz, glob, struct, h5py

 ## Usage:
- - before using the application, please download [Melnyk-Net](https://drive.google.com/open?id=1s8PQo7CKpOGdo-eXwtYeweY8-yjs7RYp) and place it in the *src* folder (don't rename it);
+ - before using the application, please download [Melnyk-Net](https://drive.google.com/open?id=1s8PQo7CKpOGdo-eXwtYeweY8-yjs7RYp) (don't rename it) and place it in the *src* folder;
  - run 'main.py';
  - follow the prompt instructions:
     - specify the isolated character image/images directory (e.g. 'images'; it will upload all the images from this folder);